Chromic acid: Uses

 Chromic acid was widely used in the musical instrument repair industry, due to its ability to "brighten" raw brass.
 A chromic acid dip leaves behind a bright yellow patina on the brass.
 Due to growing health and environmental concerns, many have discontinued use of this chemical in their repair shops.

 It was used in hair dye in the 1940s, under the name Melereon.

-It is used as a bleach in black and white photographic reversal processing.
+It is used as a bleach in processing black and white photographic reversal film.

 Reactions

 Chromic acid is capable of oxidizing many kinds of organic compounds and many variations on this reagent have been developed: